Four Paths to Enlightenment in Buddhism

 Buddhist monks in a Tibetan Monastery

-In Buddhism we can identify four main stages in the spiritual progress of a monk, who takes refuge in the Buddha, Dhamma and Sangha and resolves to overcome his or her suffering through the eightfold practice namely right view, right resolve, right speech, right action, right livelihood, right effort, right mindfulness and right concentration.
-Perfecting his practice on the Eightfold Path and opening his mind to the higher wisdom (prajna), the monk gradually progress from one stage to another until he reaches, Nirvana, the ultimate goal.
+In Buddhism we can identify four main stages in the spiritual progress of monks, who take refuge in the Buddha, Dhamma and Sangha and resolve to overcome suffering through the Eightfold Practice namely right view, right resolve, right speech, right action, right livelihood, right effort, right mindfulness and right concentration.
+Perfecting their practice on the Eightfold Path and opening their minds to the higher wisdom (prajna), the monks gradually progress through the four stages of awakenign until they overcome all the impediments and reach final states of Nirvana, the ultimate goal.

 The foundation of this effort is self-purification through righteous living.
-The monk has to cultivate morality (sila) by overcoming the ten great evils namely delusion of soul, doubt about the Buddha or his teachings, adherence to rituals, sensual desires, attraction and aversion (dvesha), desire for material things, desire for spiritual things, pride, self-righteousness, and ignorance.
+Monks must cultivate virtue (sila) by overcoming the ten great evils: delusion of soul, doubts about the Buddha or his teachings, adherence to rituals, sensual desires, attraction and aversion (dvesha), desire for material things, desire for spiritual things, pride, self-righteousness, and ignorance.

-Success in each stage depends upon the effort in this life as well as in previous lives.
-A monk may successfully complete all four stages in one lifetime or over several lifetimes, according to his or her deeds and state of progress.
-Those who made progress in their previous lives, start from where the left in this life.
-If they persist, they have better chances of attaining perfection in this very life.
+Success at each stage depends upon their effort in this life and their previous lives.
+A monk may successfully complete all the four stages of progress in one lifetime or over several lifetimes, according to their deeds and development of virtues on the Path.
+Those who progressed in their previous lives, start from where they left off if they continue their effort.
+Through perseverance and persistence, adherence to the moral percepts, the Four Noble Truths and the monastic discipline, they have better chances of attaining perfection in this very life to reach Nirvana.

 The Four stages